- When does the course start?

 You will be given directions to the relevant course venues and we will also provide an accommodation list with options from campsites to hotels.

-You will require a Phase 1 Handbook (available from our bookshop on our website) to complete the Phase 1 course and the related assignment.
+You will require a Phase 1 Handbook to complete the Phase 1 course and the related assignment.

-If you are doing the PLUS course, it will also be beneficial to have a car for the placement
+If you are doing the PLUS course, it will also be beneficial (and in some cases essential) to have a car for the placement.

 Please ensure you meet the booking criteria of relevant degree in ecology/zoology/biology or similar.
 If you do not, then please contact us with your CV at email@example.com in the first instance, prior to booking.